laravel-junkies/blog-package/README.md

 # Laravel Junkies - Blog
-An Blog Package using Laravel 5 and Bootstrap
+An Blog Package using Laravel 5 and Bootstrap.

 # Preview